 The first 3D Final Fantasy was released for PlayStation in January 1997 in Japan and September 1997 in North America.
 You start out fighting against Shinra, an evil electric company, with a party that includes a black man with a gun on his arm (totally not a stereotype), a cat riding a stuffed moogle, and a quiet guy with gravity-defying hair (and an even more gravity-defying sword).
 Final Fantasy VII eventually turns into a fight against some pretty boy who wants to rule the world by destroying it with a giant meteor.
 Why are the pretty ones always insane?

-Best time, PC version: 7:41 by Andrew 'Farringa' Farrington on 2007-06-04, done in 85 segments.
+Best PC version time: 6:44:49 by 'Kynos' on 2013-06-10, done in 54 segments.

 Get Flash to see this player.

 Obviously, this segment is far from perfect, but after being presented with an insane amount of random battle luck, I could not stand the thought of doing the segment over again.
 Thankfully, Cloud's and Barret's stats did not force me to do so either.

 I remember trying different enemy encounters, and this sequence, which requires soft resetting, seemed to work best.
 The walk exploit (3:17) was discovered by BrutalAl and first used by GarlandTheGreat.

 This is the standard Air Buster strategy (for segmented runs that don't deem a Pre-emptive attack on Aps necessary).
 Also, one does not really need the Cover Materia.

 I need to keep at least 280 Gil to pay for what it takes to have Don Corneo choose Cloud.